 A process model is a graphical representation of a process.
 Process modeling can be based on various notations and standards, such as BPMN 2.0.
-With the help of the model created or generated in process mining, process modeling uncovers optimization potentials.
-Furthermore, process compliance and compliance with company regulations can be checked through process modeling.
+With the help of the model created or generated from process mining, process modeling uncovers optimization potential.
+Process compliance and compliance with company regulations can be documented and monitored through process modeling.

 Finally, the models are checked and released.
-In addition, entrepreneurial modeling guidelines must be taken into account during process modeling.
-If no guidelines exist, they should be developed to support creating uniform and comparable process models.
+Entrepreneurial modeling guidelines must be taken into account during process modeling.
+If no guidelines exist, they should be developed to ensure uniform and comparable process models are created.

 Example 1 (BPMN):